QuadSpinner/Gaea-Docs/source/Guide/9-Appendix/0-Using-Watson.md

 incidents.

-These logs help us understand your Gaea installation, your hardware and relevant drivers, and other similar information.
-This reduces the need for us to ask you questions and get you solutions to problems at a much quicker pace.
+These logs help us understand your Gaea installation, your hardware and relevant drivers, and other pertinent information.
+This reduces the questions we need to ask you and helps us resolve the issues at a much quicker pace.

-### Starting Watson
+#### Starting Watson

 ![](/images/ui/Watson1.webp){.ui .image .large}